Savasana - Dead body pose

 Time and place

-- Start with removing any tight or uncomfortable clothing
+- Start by removing any tight or uncomfortable clothing

 - Savasana is performed lying down on the back in a straight line

 - Sit in the middle of your mat with your knees bent.
-Imagine a line running the length of your mat, in the exact center.
-Use this imaginary line to lay down in a way that is balanced and straight.
-Gradually lower yourself down, onto this imaginary line, vertebra by vertebra, until you are on your back with your knees bent.
+Imagine a line running the length of your mat in the exact center.
+Use this imaginary line to lay down in a balanced and straightway.
+Gradually lower yourself onto this imaginary line, vertebra by vertebra, until you are on your back with your knees bent.

 - Press the feet on the floor and lift the hips, and with your hands, move the flesh from the back of the waist down towards the buttocks.

 - Then extend first one leg and then the other.
 Heels and knees together.
-The heels, knees, crotch, coccyx, the spinal column, and base of the skull should rest exactly on the straight line.
+The heels, knees, crotch, coccyx, spinal column, and skull base should rest exactly on a straight line.

 - Make sure that the dorsal and lumbar areas of the spine rest evenly on either side and that the ribs spread out evenly.
 It is common that people do not rest evenly on both buttocks but rest on one of them.
 Rest the center of the sacrum on the floor so that the buttocks relax evenly.

-- Keep the feet and heels together and let the feet relax outwards evenly fully after your natural range of motion in your feet.
-Do not to force the little toes to touch the floor.
+- Keep the feet and heels together and let the feet relax outwards evenly and fully after your feet' natural range of motion.
+Do not force the little toes to touch the floor.

-- Practitioners with stiff legs may keep their feet up to a yard apart, as this will enable them to keep the back rested on the floor.
+- Practitioners with stiff legs may keep their feet up to a yard apart, enabling them to keep their backs on the floor.
 Keep the back outer corner of the knees touching the floor.
-If they cannot rest use a folded blanket or bolster behind them.
-If the legs do not feel relaxed, you can place weights such as sandbags on the upper thighs This removes tension or in the muscles and keeps the legs quiet.
+If they cannot rest, use a folded blanket or bolster behind them.
+If the legs do not feel relaxed, you can place weights such as sandbags on the upper thighs.
+This removes tension in the muscles and keeps the legs quiet.

 - Move the hands away from the body, forming an angle of fifteen to twenty degrees at the armpits.
 Stretch the elbows as far as you can towards the feet.
 Keep the whole upper arms with the outer edges of the shoulders and elbows on the floor.
 Extend the hands from the wrists to the knuckles, palms facing upwards.

 - Keep the fingers passive and relaxed, with the backs of the middle fingers touching the floor up to the first knuckles.
 See that the arms, elbows, wrists, and palms are in contact with the floor.
-If the arms are kept close to the body and the body does not rest properly, and uneasiness is felt in the arms or in the muscles of the trunk at the back, spread the arms to the level of the shoulders.
+If the arms are kept close to the body, the body does not rest properly, and uneasiness is felt in the arms or the muscles of the trunk at the back, spread the arms to shoulder level.
 The feeling of lying on the floor should be like the body is sinking into Mother Earth.

 Removal of Tension

 - First, learn to relax the back of the body from the trunk to the neck, arms, and legs.
-Next relax the front of the body from the pubis to the throat, where emotional changes take place, and then from the neck to the crown of the head.
-In this way learn to relax the entire body.
+Next, relax the front of the body from the pubis to the throat, where emotional changes occur, and then from the neck to the crown of the head.
+In this way, learn to relax the entire body.

 - Learn to still the tissues of the physical body before dealing with the mind.
-The whole physical body should be brought under control before one proceeds to quieten the complex mental and intellectual bodies.
+The whole physical body should be controlled before one proceeds to quieten the complex mental and intellectual bodies.

-- To get stillness of the body is the first necessity, and it is the first sign of achieving spiritual serenity.
+- Getting the body's stillness is the first necessity, and it is the first sign of achieving spiritual serenity.
 There is no freeing of the mind unless there is a feeling of calmness in all parts of the body.
-Stillness in the body will bring silence in the mind.
+Stillness in the body will bring silence to mind.

 - The eyes: A relaxed gaze is important, Not eyes wide shut nor completely open.
-Close eyelids as much so that small amount light can pass through and look inward.
+Close eyelids so much that a small amount of light can pass through and look inward.